-The Investment Committee headed by our Chief Investment Officer determines the Bank’s investment policy, which is reflected in the management of our mandates and which is readily available for clients to review in our monthly publications.
+The Investment Committee headed by our Chief Investment Officer determines the Bank’s investment policy, which is reflected in the management of our mandates and which is readily available for clients to review in our quarterly publications.

 To achieve our two-fold asset management objectives (wealth preservation and growth), our management process is based on four main approaches:

 Macroeconomic analysis: Our analysis initially uses macro-economic factors to assess the situation in real economies and financial markets.
 This analysis enables us to put together a strategic allocation which remains stable over time, changing only if there are major shifts in our assessments and expectations.